 Sir Alex Ferguson noticed that defender Jaap Stam was making fewer tackles than in previous seasons.
 The data convinced the manager that Stam was past his prime, leading Ferguson to transfer him to Italian club Lazio.
 But in reality Stam was making fewer tackles because he was making more interceptions and keeping the ball more as a result: his performance was improving, not declining.
 Ferguson later conceded, “without a question, I made a mistake there.
 Jaap Stam was the one.”

 The design of Mario was the result of one big constraint.
-His creator, Shigeru Miyamoto, was limited by low quality hardware, so he made the character as simple as possible; clothing him in red overalls and a blue shirt for contrast, using a cap to avoid drawing the character’s hairstyle, forehead, and eyebrows, and drawing a large nose and a mustache, which avoided the need for a mouth and facial expressions.
+His creator, Shigeru Miyamoto, was limited by low quality hardware, so he made the character as simple as possible; clothing him in red overalls and a blue shirt for contrast, using a cap to avoid drawing the character’s hairstyle, and drawing a large nose and a mustache, which avoided the need for a mouth and facial expressions.

 The world’s largest hotel corporation owns very few hotels.
 Instead, Marriott makes money by selling its brand to franchisees, who then set up Marriot branded hotels and pay an annual fee in return.